matyalatte/tuw/docs/Building.md

 ## Platforms

-Simple Command Runner uses cross-platform framework.
+Simple Command Runner uses cross-platform libraries.
 I made sure I can build it with the following platforms and compilers.

 -   Windows10 + MSVC 19.31